macmcmeans/localDataStorage/README.md

     crossorigin="anonymous"
 ></script>
 ```
-Since the destination CDN is a repository over which we have no control, best practice demands using [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to prevent file tampering.
+Since the source CDN is a repository over which we have no control, best practice demands using [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to prevent file tampering.
 <br>&nbsp;<br>

 ## Application: